hphelion/documentation/cloudos/prepare.overview.md

 Administration Dashboard is based on the OpenStack "Horizon" technology; it looks and acts similar to Horizon, but at HP we have added new capabilities, and new user interface workflow features to provide a more streamlined experience with clouds.

-The HP Cloud OS Administration Dashboard provides a simplified means of creating and managing HP Cloud OS resources, infrastructure topology templates, and infrastructure design documents.
+The HP Cloud OS Administration Dashboard provides a simplified means of creating and managing HP Cloud OS resources, infrastructure topology designs, and infrastructure design documents.

-The Administration Dashboard also provides the ability to provision a composite topology described by the topology templates and infrastructure design documents.
+The Administration Dashboard also provides the ability to provision a composite topology described by the topology designs and infrastructure design documents.
 Cloud OS launches infrastructure design documents to create virtual infrastructure in the cloud.
 The Administration Dashboard is associated with a single cloud.

 ### Install and Upgrade Mechanism